 Thousands of Democratic supporters gathered around the White House and Black Lives Matter Plaza Saturday afternoon to celebrate the Associated Press projection that former Vice President Joe Biden (D) and California Senator Kamala Harris (D) will serve as the 46th President and 49th Vice President of the United States.

-These peaceful celebrations echoed throughout the city as hundreds of cars honked their horns and waved posters and flags in celebration across the city.
+Peaceful celebrations echoed throughout the city as hundreds of cars honked their horns and waved posters and flags in celebration.